Typhoon Misery For Philippines On Christmas Day - UrduPoint

 Typhoon Misery For Philippines On Christmas Day

-Typhoon Phanfone pummelled the central Philippines on Christmas Day, bringing a wet and miserable holiday season to millions in the mainly Catholic nation
+Typhoon Phanfone pummelled the central Philippines on Christmas Day, bringing a wet, miserable and terrifying holiday season to millions in the mainly Catholic nation

-Manila, (APP - UrduPoint / Pakistan Point News - 25th Dec, 2019 ):Typhoon Phanfone pummelled the central Philippines on Christmas Day, bringing a wet and miserable holiday season to millions in the mainly Catholic nation.
+Manila, (APP - UrduPoint / Pakistan Point News - 25th Dec, 2019 ):Typhoon Phanfone pummelled the central Philippines on Christmas Day, bringing a wet, miserable and terrifying holiday season to millions in the mainly Catholic nation.

-The typhoon toppled houses and trees and blacked out cities in the Philippines' most storm-prone region, but no deaths were reported.
+The typhoon crumpled houses like accordions, toppled trees and blacked out cities in the Philippines' most storm-prone region.

+No deaths have been confirmed, but rescuers said they have yet to reach the more isolated areas, some in neck-deep floods.

 Though weaker, Phanfone was tracking a similar path as Super Typhoon Haiyan -- the country's deadliest cyclone on record which left more than 7,300 people dead or missing in 2013.

-More than 10,000 people spent the night in schools, gyms and government buildings hastily converted into evacuation centres as the typhoon made landfall Tuesday, civil defence officials said.
+More than 16,000 people spent the night in improvised shelters in schools, gyms and government buildings as the typhoon made landfall Tuesday, civil defence officials said.

 "It was frightening.
 The glass windows shattered and we took cover by the stairs," Ailyn Metran told AFP after she and her four-year-old child spent the night at the local state weather service office where her husband worked.

-A metal window frame flew off and fell onto a car parked outside the building, she said.
+The typhoon ripped a metal window frame off the building and dropped it onto a car parked outside, she said.

-With just two hours' sleep, the family returned to their home in the central city of Tacloban early Wednesday to find their two dogs safe, but the floor was covered in mud and a felled tree rested atop a nearby house.
+With just two hours' sleep, the family returned to their home in Tacloban city Wednesday to find their two dogs safe, but the floor was covered in mud and a felled tree rested atop a nearby house.

-The weather office said the typhoon strengthened slightly overnight Tuesday and was gusting at 195 kilometres (121 miles) an hour, velocities that can knock down small trees and destroy houses made of light materials.
+The weather office said the typhoon strengthened slightly overnight Tuesday and was gusting at 195 kilometres (121 miles) an hour, which can knock down small trees and destroy flimsy houses.

-More islands are along its projected path are expected to be hit with destructive winds and intense rainfall before blowing out into the South China Sea early Thursday, it added.
+Survivors took to social media with pictures and videos of crushed homes, buses half-submerged in brown-coloured floods, roads strewn with tree trunks, and coconut and banana plants being shredded by ferocious winds.

+The typhoon hit land as millions of Filipinos trooped to once-yearly clan reunions centred on the "noche buena", a sumptuous midnight meal that is the highlight of the Catholic nation's holidays.

-More than 25,000 people trying to get home for the traditional Christmas Eve midnight dinner with their families remained stranded at ports on Christmas Day with ferry services still shut down, the coast guard said.
+More than 25,000 people remained stranded at ports on Christmas Day with ferry services still shut down, the coast guard said.

-Scores of flights to the region also remained cancelled, though the populous capital Manila, on the northern edge has so far been spared.
+Scores of flights to the region also remained cancelled, though the populous capital Manila, on the northern section has so far been spared.

+Phanfone ravaged the north of the island of Cebu overnight Tuesday, and residents decamped from evacuation centres only to find their homes damaged, civil defence official Allen Froilan Cabaron told AFP.

+"They were safer at the evacuation centres.
+At least they were able to eat the Christmas Eve meal there, even if only tinned fish and instant noodles were available," Cabaron said.

 The Philippines is the first major landmass facing the Pacific cyclone belt.